Makeup Tips After Surgery ft Jecca Blac

 Social Responsibility at Jecca Blac

 During our live stream, we discussed other ways in which Jecca Blac supports the trans community.
 Jessica and Maxine discussed this year’s Trans Festival in London.
 The first of its kind, Trans Festival is a yearly event for trans people and allies to come together, hear guest speakers, and learn about services available specifically to trans patients and consumers.
 Luckily, the first Trans Festival happened before crowd restrictions were introduced earlier this year.
-Although the second Trans Festival is being delayed due to Covid-19 related restrictions, Jess and Maxine look forward to the return of Trans Festival in Autumn of 2021.
+Although the second Trans Festival is being delayed, Jess and Maxine look forward to the return of Trans Festival in Autumn of 2021.

 We hope you’ve enjoyed hearing top tips from Jecca Blac’s Founder!